bnjs/bnjs.github.io/notes/cs183b-lecture-3-paul-graham-counterintuitive-parts-of-startups-and-how-to-have-ideas.md

 ---

-### One of the advantages of having kids is that when you have to give advice, you can ask yourself "what would I tell my own kids?"
-My kids are little, but I can imagine what I'd tell them about startups if they were in college, and that's what I'm going to tell you.

 ### **Startups are counterintuitive**

-### Startups are very counterintuitive.
-I'm not sure why.
-Maybe it's just because knowledge about them hasn't permeated our culture yet.
-But whatever the reason, starting a startup is a task where you can't always trust your instincts.
+### Startups are counterintuitive.
+Knowledge about them hasn't permeated our culture.
+You can't always trust your instincts.

 ### **It's like skiing**

-### It's like skiing in that way.
-When you first try skiing and you want to slow down, your instinct is to lean back.
-But if you lean back on skis you fly down the hill out of control.
-So part of learning to ski is learning to suppress that impulse.
-Eventually you get new habits, but at first it takes a conscious effort.
-At first there's a list of things you're trying to remember as you start down the hill.
+### It's the same kind of counterintuitiveness as in skiing.
+In order to learn to ski you need to learn new habits.

+### **Things to remember**

-### Startups are as unnatural as skiing, so there's a similar list for startups.
-Here I'm going to give you the first part of it -- the things to remember if you want to prepare yourself to start a startup.
+### This talk/essay is a list of the things to remember if you want to prepare yourself to start a startup.

 ---